 Characteristics of Iyengar Yoga include:

-Small Classes and Individual Attention: Iyengar teachers observe their students and give them feedback and suggestions so that all students receive the benefits of the poses, learn something about their unique bodies, and work without injury.
-Teachers are also trained in how to adapt poses to address common physical issues.
-The Iyengar method is renowned for its therapeutic studies, using yoga postures to ease various ailments and stress.
+Therapeutic Approach: Renowned for its therapeutic studies, using yoga postures to ease various ailments and stress.
 Certified teachers are trained to address problems with the knees, lower back, neck and shoulders, headaches, high blood pressure, anxiety and depression and more.

 Teaching Excellence: Iyengar teachers are among the most highly trained yoga instructors in the world.
 Certification in the Iyengar method requires dedicating many years to study, passing rigorous assessment tests, and continuous education with senior teachers.